Resources for Bankers

 The Federal Reserve System and the Federal Reserve Bank of St. Louis conduct several programs and offer resources to assist community bankers and to help enhance public awareness of this important business sector.
 These include:

-- The Community Banking in the 21st Century research and policy conference: an annual community bank research and policy conference co-sponsored by the Federal Reserve and the Conference of State Bank Supervisors.*
+- The Community Bank Research Conference and policy conference: An annual community banking research and policy conference that is sponsored by the Federal Reserve, the Federal Deposit Insurance Corp. and the Conference of State Bank Supervisors.

 - Community Banking Connections: The Federal Reserve System’s Quarterly Magazine highlighting supervisory and regulatory matters of interest to community banks.

-- Bank Director’s Desktop: The Federal Reserve System's free online training curriculum designed to allow bank directors to quickly develop an understanding of their role in performing bank oversight responsibilities.
+- Board of Director Training (PDF): The Federal Reserve System's free online training curriculum designed to allow bank directors to quickly develop an understanding of their role in performing bank oversight responsibilities.

 - The Community Depository Institutions Advisory Council: A 12 member council of executives from smaller financial institutions headquartered in the Eighth District.
-The council meets twice a year to advise St. Louis Fed President James Bullard on the credit, banking and economic conditions facing their institutions and their communities.
+The council meets twice a year to advise the St. Louis Fed president on the credit, banking and economic conditions facing their institutions and their communities.
 The chair of each District Bank's council also has the responsibility of reporting twice yearly to the Federal Reserve Board of Governors in Washington, D.C.